DanielChronlund/DCToolbox/README.md

 	Required:		false

 	-PrefixFilter
 	Description:	Only import (and delete) the policies with this prefix in the JSON file.
+The filter is case sensitive.
 	Required:		false

 **Examples:**